avadevs/adl/README.md

 This library provides a lot of different basic components that somebody might need to use to create a multithreaded UI application.
 I tried to make every component as generic as possible.
 This means the library is suited for most GUI applications you might encounter.

 A lot of the components are inspired by web application development.
-We have components like stores or a router (called navigator here) that you might know from different web frameworks.
-But the components and especially the UI differs from the implementation because the UI is a intermediate UI.
+We have components like stores or a router that you might know from different web frameworks.
+But the components and especially the UI differs from the implementation because the UI is a immediate UI.
 This means the UI will completly rerender every frame.
 While this sounds very inefficient it is actually very fast and prevents a lot of pitfalls retained UIs come with.
 I did not create a whole UI system.
 For the UI we use the excellent library [Clay UI](https://github.com/nicbarker/clay) and the following [zig bindings](https://github.com/johan0A/clay-zig-bindings).

 ## Principles